iBreakProd/Biscuit---The-Ai-RAG-App/README.md

 ### Planning

-The first LLM call must return `action: "plan"` with a `plan_steps` string array.
-The agent emits a `plan` event carrying the full array so the frontend can render the complete plan checklist before execution begins.
+The initial LLM call returns `action: "plan"` along with a `plan_steps` string array.
+The agent emits a `plan` event so the frontend can render the complete plan checklist prior to execution.

 ### Execution Loop

-Each iteration:
+During each iteration:
 1. Emits `reflecting` with `thought_for_next_step`.
-2. Calls LLM → expects `action: "call_tool"` with `tool` and `tool_query`.
+2. Calls the LLM to determine the next move, expecting `action: "call_tool"` with `tool` and `tool_query`.
-3. Executes tool inline (no subprocess, no queue).
+3. Executes the corresponding tool inline.
-4. Injects `Tool {toolName} Execution Result:\n{observation}` into the trajectory.
+4. Appends the `Tool {toolName} Execution Result:\n{observation}` into its trajectory.
 5. Emits `step_complete` with `observationSummary`.

 ### JSON Output Contract

-The LLM is constrained to exactly three valid JSON shapes — no markdown wrapping, no prose:
+The LLM is configured to output strict JSON based on three valid shapes.
+No markdown formatting or extra text output is expected.

 ```jsonc
 // OPTION 1: plan (step 1 only)